Suicides and suicide attempts

 References

-Klingelschmidt J, Chastang JF, Khireddine-Medouni I, Chérié-Challine L, Niedhammer I. Occupational factors associated with suicide among French employees covered by the special agricultural social security scheme (MSA) working between 2007 and 2013.
+Klingelschmidt J, Chastang JF, Khireddine-Medouni I, Chérié-Challine L, Niedhammer I. Occupational factors associated with suicide among French employees covered by the special agricultural social security scheme (MSA) who were employed between 2007 and 2013.
 Journal of Epidemiology and Public Health.
 2020;68(1):1-8.

-Klingelschmidt J, Chastang JF, Khireddine-Medouni I, Chérié-Challine L, Niedhammer I. Suicide mortality among employees affiliated with the agricultural scheme who were active between 2007 and 2013: description and comparison with the general population.
-Bull Epidémiol Hebd.
+Klingelschmidt J, Chastang JF, Khireddine-Medouni I, Chérié-Challine L, Niedhammer I. Suicide mortality among employees affiliated with the agricultural social security scheme who were active between 2007 and 2013: description and comparison with the general population.
+Weekly Epidemiology Bulletin.
 2018;(27):549-55.

 Gigonzac V, Breuillard E, Bossard C, Guseva-Canu I, Khireddine-Medouni I. Characteristics associated with suicide mortality among male farm operators between 2007 and 2011.
 Saint-Maurice: Santé publique France; 2017.
 10 p

 Bossard C, Santin G, Guseva Canu I. Surveillance of suicide mortality among active farmers.
-Initial results.
-Saint-Maurice: Institute for Public Health Surveillance; 2013.
+Preliminary results.
+Saint-Maurice: Institute for Health Surveillance; 2013.
 26 p.